top of page

 2. Sea salt, which contains a mixture different cations and anionic chloride.

-We only recommend Epsom salt, because it provides you with trace quantities of essential magnesium, which is a critical benefit for cold thermogenesis.
-However, the chloride in sea salts can form chlorinated compounds that are known to cause cancer.
+I recommend Epsom salt only, because it provides trace quantities of essential magnesium, which is a critical benefit for cold thermogenesis without interacting with either the ozone or the metals in contact with water.
+By contrast, the chloride in sea salts contributes to decay of metal and can form chlorinated compounds that are known to cause cancer.

 Keep sea salt out of your ice bath.